Physics Jobs at Baylor College of Medicine with Visa Sponsorship

 Which visa types does Baylor College of Medicine commonly use for Physics roles?

-Baylor College of Medicine most commonly uses H-1B, J-1, and TN visas for Physics positions.
+Baylor College of Medicine most commonly uses H-1B, J-1 visa, and TN visas for Physics positions.
 J-1 is prevalent for postdoctoral researchers and visiting scientists.
 TN is available to Canadian and Mexican nationals in qualifying Physics roles.
 For candidates pursuing permanent residence, Baylor also supports EB-2 and EB-3 Green Card sponsorship through the PERM labor certification process.

 What qualifications does Baylor College of Medicine expect for Physics roles?